background

 What is a Good Cap Rate?

-The ideal cap rate is widely accepted as between 5% to 10% in the commercial real estate (CRE) market.
+The ideal cap rate is widely accepted as between 5% and 10% in the commercial real estate (CRE) market.

-But of course, there are broad number of factors, such as property type, classification and asset class, that influence what a “good” cap rate is.
+But of course, there are a broad number of factors, such as property type, classification, and asset class, that influence what a “good” cap rate is.

-The primary reason that interest rates matter is because the cost of borrowing (or cost of debt) is affected.
+The primary reason interest rates matter is because the cost of borrowing (or debt) is affected.

 The less equity required to be contributed to fund the property purchase price by the real estate investor, the higher the upside potential on the investment (and vice versa).